phamhuong-da/phamhuong-da/README.md

 # Hi, I'm Huong 👋

-I'm a **Data Analyst** based in Hanoi, Vietnam, with 3+ years of experience in logistics & import-export operations.
+I'm a **Data Analyst** based in Hanoi, Vietnam, with 5+ years of experience in logistics & import-export operations and Fintech/Crypto research.

 I have a thing for numbers — not because they're neat, but because they tell stories that words often can't.
 My job is turning messy operational data into dashboards and insights that help decision-makers see clearly and act fast.

+5+ years across two industries (logistics & Fintech/Crypto) taught me that data only matters when it answers the right business question.
-What makes me a bit different: I can go both ways — deep into the data, and upstream into the business requirements.
+I go both ways — deep into the data, and upstream into the business requirements.
 So I don't just build reports.
-I make sure they answer the right questions.
+I make sure they actually drive decisions.

 ---